piepworks/blaze-starter/documentation/deployment/fly.md

   url_prefix = "/static/"
 ```

-Create a `.dockerignore` file in the root of your project.
+Create a `.dockerignore` file in the root of your project

 ```
 fly.toml
 .git/
-*.sqlite3
+*.sqlite*
 .env
 fly.env
 node_modules/